wp-plugins/wp-spamshield/readme.txt

 4. Why use a CAPTCHA when there are better solutions that don't inconvenience your website users?

 = Optimized and Scalable =
 This plugin has an extremely low overhead and won't slow down your site, unlike some other anti-spam plugins.
 Each of the filters in the plugin have been benchmarked, and when processing comments for spam, the fastest filters are put at the front of the stack.
 Once a comment tests positive for spam, the testing process terminates and will not engage the remaining filters.
 Additionally, as mentioned above, by keeping spam out of the WordPress database altogether, WP-SpamShield helps keep your database slimmer and more efficient, which in turn helps keep your site running faster.
 This efficiency helps keep the server load down, and helps improve the overall performance of your site.
-WP-SpamShield is optimized to work well with *all* popular caching plugins.
+WP-SpamShield is optimized to work well with *all* major caching plugins.

 = Free for Commercial and Personal Sites =
 No cost, no hidden fees.
-This plugin is **free** for **both Commercial and Personal** use.
-If you find that this plugin benefits you, and you're so inclined, then feel free to [make a donation](http://www.redsandmarketing.com/wp-spamshield-donate/).
+This powerful anti-spam plugin is **free** for **both Commercial and Personal** use.
+If you find that WP-SpamShield benefits you, and you're so inclined, then feel free to [make a donation](http://www.redsandmarketing.com/wp-spamshield-donate/).

 = Responsive and Helpful Tech Support =
 If you have any issues with the plugin, we are here to help.
 Simply submit a support request at the [WP-SpamShield Support Page](http://www.redsandmarketing.com/plugins/wp-spamshield/support/), and we'll help you diagnose and fix the issue quickly.
+Don't take our word for it though - look through our plugin ratings/reviews and notice the high percentage of resolved support threads and satisfied users.

 = Additional Features =
 1. Now WP-SpamShield provides automatic antispam protection for: Contact Form 7 forms, Gravity Forms, Ninja Forms, JetPack Contact Forms; BuddyPress, bbPress and WooCommerce registration forms; *almost all* other WordPress forms; and *almost all* registration forms!